amoralesflor01/Android_APK_Static_Analysis/README.md

 - Each `.json` file is a full MobSF static analysis report.
 - The `results.csv` contains a summary of all scanned apps.
+- App PDFs are in a directory called `analysis_results/pdf_reports`

 ---